gsoft-inc/sg-orbit/packages/react-components/README.md

 - Be located in the `Components` top level section of the Storybook navigation menu (same as the development stories).
 - The second level segment must be the capitalized name of the component (same as the development stories).
-- The third level segment must be `chromatic` and be last.
+- The third level segment must be `chromatic` and be located last in the component hierarchy.

 Here's an example: